 The lower the transmission speed, the lower the power, that is needed.

 As you will see: Please WSPR with QRP.

 Roger G3XBM asked Joe Tailor K1JT about the difference between "CW by ear" and WSPR.

 Roger placed Joe's response in an entry

 Click to go to the article.

-In a descriptions on the WSJT web site, Joe gives a comparison between WSPR and CW by ear.
+In a description on the WSJT web site, Joe gives a comparison between WSPR and CW by ear.

 For "CW by ear" Joe gives a SNR of -18 dB for a very skilled human CW opererator.

 Joe gives a value of -29 dB for the SNR for a WSPR signal.

 So the difference is 11 dB, but Joe estimates that for most operators, the SNR has to be even 15 dB.